amcjen/MQTT-S/README.md

   1) MqttsClientApp.cpp

-  Client application sample which is used for gebugging.
+  Client application sample which is used for debugging.

   2) MqttsClient.cpp